dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     GooglePlayPublisher.promoteFromInternalToBeta(new App(appContext));

-#### Promote from Internal to Rollout
+#### Promote from Internal to Production

-Promote a current internal to staged rollout
+Promote a current internal to production

     // Fraction of users who are eligible to receive the release.
 0 <= fraction < 1.
-Default value: 0.005 (0.5%)
-    appContext.setUserFraction(0.2);

-    GooglePlayPublisher.promoteFromInternalToRollout(new App(appContext));

-#### Promote from Internal to Production

-Promote a current internal to production
+Default value: the previous rollout user fraction (if any) or 100% appContext.setUserFraction(0.2);

     GooglePlayPublisher.promoteFromInternalToProduction(new App(appContext));